ghapereira/transactions/README.md

 ### Docker

 To run the application as a Docker container, use the script `start-quarkus-container.sh`.
+(Broken in this branch; see [technical debts](#technical-debts))

 ## Tests

 To run the tests from the command line, in the root directory use the command `mvn verify`.
 You can also, on your IDE, run the tests individually (tested in VSCode).
-As explained in the [technical debts](#technical-debts) section, you need to have the database container running to be able to run the tests, until I figure out the service mocks.
+In order to test, comment all the `QUARKUS_DATABASE_*` and `QUARKUS_HIBERNATE_*` environment variables in the `.env` file, leaving the `QUARKUS_DATASOURCE_DEVSERVICES_ENABLED` as `true`.
+This will create a testing database, that can be used in the tests.

 ## Contributing